dyhes/zulip/templates/zerver/help/saml-authentication.md

 1. From your AzureAD Dashboard, navigate to **Enterprise applications**, click **New application**, followed by **Create your own application**.

-1. Enter a name (e.g., `Zulip Cloud`) for the new AzureAD application, choose **Integrate any other application you don't find in the gallery (Non-gallery)**, and click **Create**.
+1. Enter a name (e.g., `Aloha Cloud`) for the new AzureAD application, choose **Integrate any other application you don't find in the gallery (Non-gallery)**, and click **Create**.